flow-php/etl/README.md

 ### DataFrame::collect()

-Using collect on a large number of rows might end up without of memory exception, but it can also significantly increase loading time into datasink.
+Using collect on a large number of rows might end up without of memory exception, but it can also significantly increase loading time into data sink.
 It might be cheaper to do one big insert than multiple smaller inserts.

 ### DataFrame::sortBy()